vladimirpalenov/recipe-app-api/README.md

 # recipe-app-api
-The application is created in irder to pass Django Rest framework Udemy course
+The application is created in order to pass Django Rest framework Udemy course